To any of us who have ventured further than our backyards, there is one thing about nature that mind-bogglingly stands out:

 Yet so much of our struggle lies in the fact that we may not truly believe that He Never Ends.

-Our Lord Jesus wants to be explored.
+Our Lord Jesus invites us to explore Him.
 He wants to bring us to a new part of Himself that we never knew existed before.
 And as we are led to that beautiful new stretch of land, we find it has more than enough resources to meet our need in that situation.
 And we have the privilege of using all of them.

 So what keeps us from entering and getting to experience those new parts of the Land?
 To answer this question, we need look no further than the Israelites in the Old Testament.
 The Lord wanted so much to bring them in to the abundant Promised Land, a symbol of the Lord Himself…our true Everlasting Possession (Gen 17:8).
 But most of those who started out never entered in.